- About Us

 The donut now serves as a symbol of the comfort that The Salvation Army provides to those in need through its many social services programs.
 The Salvation Army still serves donuts, in addition to warm meals and hydration, to those in need during times of disaster.

 National Donut Day occurs on the first Friday of June.
-This year marks one hundred years since the work of the original Donut Lassies.
-On Friday, June 2, shops around the country will participate in the day by giving away free donuts and supporting The Salvation Army.
+This year marks one hundred and one years since the work of the original Donut Lassies.
+On Friday, June 1, shops around the country will participate in the day by giving away free donuts and supporting The Salvation Army.
 Supporters are encouraged to share a picture of themselves enjoying a donut using #GivingIsSweet.